Updated North American trade deal could boost U.S. chemical exports

-With talks aimed at revising the North American Free Trade Agreement (NAFTA) expected to start soon, chemical manufacturers and others on June 28 offered advice to the Trump Administration for updating the 23-year-old accord with Canada and Mexico.
+With talks aimed at revising the North American Free Trade Agreement (NAFTA) expected to start soon, chemical manufacturers recently offered advice to the Trump Administration for updating the 23-year-old accord with Canada and Mexico.

 For chemical manufacturers, capitalizing on the shale gas revolution by securing expanded access to the two largest markets for U.S. chemical exports—Canada and Mexico—is a key goal, said Greg Skelton of the American Chemistry Council (ACC), an industry trade association.

-An ACC report estimates that exports of chemicals directly linked to the availability of abundant and cheap natural gas from shale, such as polymers, plastics, resins, and specialty chemicals, will more than double from $60 billion in 2014, to $123 billion by 2030.
+An ACC report estimates that exports of chemicals linked to the availability of abundant, cheap natural gas from shale, such as polymers, plastics, resins, and specialty chemicals, will more than double from $60 billion in 2014 to $123 billion by 2030.

 But this increased production cannot all be consumed domestically, Skelton said.
-“To maximize this competitive advantage, it is essential to strengthen and expand access to key foreign markets,” he told the government officials.
+“To maximize this competitive advantage, it is essential to strengthen and expand access to key foreign markets,” he said.

-The trade deal between the U.S., Canada, and Mexico, which took effect in 1994, has been blamed by President Donald J. Trump and other critics for the demise of manufacturing in the U.S., as major industries moved factories to low-wage Mexico.
-Trump made the promise to renegotiate NAFTA a centerpiece of his campaign last year.

-The U.S. had a $63-billion trade deficit with Mexico last year, compared with a surplus of $7.7 billion with Canada, according to data collected by the U.S. Census Bureau.

-However, NAFTA has greatly benefited the chemical sectors in Canada, Mexico, and the U.S. Since the deal took effect in 1994, trade in chemicals between the three countries has more than tripled, from $20 billion to $63 billion.
+However, NAFTA has greatly benefited the chemical sectors in Canada, Mexico, and the U.S. Since the deal took effect in 1994, trade in chemicals among the three countries has more than tripled, from $20 billion to $63 billion per year.

-“After more than 20 years, modernization of NAFTA is an opportunity to upgrade the agreement to address inefficiencies and reflect procedures adopted or proposed in subsequent negotiations,” Skelton said.

-A modernized NAFTA, he testified, must maintain duty-free trade for all qualifying chemical products, update rules by bringing them in line with measures adopted in more recent U.S. trade agreements, and enhance regulatory cooperation among the three nations.

 Join the conversation